 Flying from Manchester Airport?
 Here are some tips to keep in mind to ensure the start to your holiday or business trip goes as smoothly as possible.

-If you know what you’re looking for in a holiday, the first stop is to compare your top destinations to find the best price for what you want; you don’t want to be paying over-the-odds for your break away.
+If you know what you're looking for in a holiday, the first step is to compare your top destinations to find the best price for what you want; you don't want to be paying over-the-odds for your break.

 Comparing different websites and prices can even help you narrow down exactly where and when to go and what to do when you get there.

-When planning your trip, there are always savings to be made on flights, accommodation, airport parking, travel insurance and foreign exchange when you go on holiday, so start comparing as early as possible to get the best deals.
+When planning your trip, there are always savings to be made on flights, accommodation, airport parking, travel insurance and foreign exchange, so start comparing as early as possible to get the best deals.